shaekhhasanshoron/bankops-core/README.md

 * **Automatic Transaction Recovery:** Background jobs are created that scans for and recovers transactions stuck in an intermediate state due to a service crash.
 This ensures data consistency and solves the problem of manual intervention after a failure.

+* **Resilient Messaging:** Kafka health monitor with exponential backoff reconnection ensures self-healing from network partitions or broker downtime.

 * **Exponential Backoff & Retry:** For gRPC calls and kafka health check, retry mechanisms is implemented with exponential backoff.
 This makes the system resilient to temporary network glitches or brief downtime of a dependent service.

 * **Graceful Shutdown:** Upon receiving a shutdown signal, the service stops accepting new requests, finishes processing current ones, and cleanly closes all database and network connections.
 This prevents data corruption and dropped transactions during deployments.

 #### 3.2.2 Data Integrity & Security